-N/NG630B Advanced Nursing Science: Adult-Gerontology Primary Care Nurse Practitioner-Clinical Practicum I the advanced practice nurse in ambulatory and community settings.
+N/NG630B Advanced Nursing Science: Adult-Gerontology Primary Care Nurse Practitioner-Clinical Practicum I

+This course is the first of two advanced nursing science clinical courses for the preparation of the adult-gerontology primary care nurse practitioner.
+The focus is on the development and refinement of the clinical appraisal and diagnostic skills needed by the advanced practice nurse in ambulatory and community settings.
 The course enhances the student's ability to apply theories, standards of practice and evidence-based research to the care of adult-older adult patients with acute and chronic health problems.
 The student implements the role activities of the advanced practice nurse through critical thinking, therapeutic intervention, communication and professional role interaction.
 4 credits Corequisite: N/NG630A